justint42/hugo-site-deploy/README.md

 # hugo-site-deploy
-This is a smple Hugo website for testing
+This is a sample Hugo website for practice.